aryaprasad08/slouch/README.md

 ### Initial Assembly

-Early enclosure assembly and electronics integration:
+Early enclosure assembly and electronics integration: (click image to see video)

 <p align="center">
   <a href="